 With an increasingly global economy, your practice is no longer limited to the location of your initial license.
 We want you to have the freedom to go wherever your career in architecture takes you—including abroad.
 To expand the opportunities available to NCARB-certified architects, NCARB has established agreements with the licensing authorities of several foreign countries based on the concept of mutual reciprocity.

 Through NCARB's established agreements, Certificate holders can pursue reciprocal licensure in the following countries:

 Related International Organizations

-NCARB works together with the following international organizations to explore further reciprocity possibilities abroad.
+NCARB works with several international organizations to explore and facilitate additional paths to reciprocity.

-Interested in exploring opportunities in a country not listed here?
+Interested in exploring opportunities in another country?
 Find more information on international standards of practice.